The cost of UX/UI design in Serbia

 projects with unclear scope

 The advantage is flexibility.
-The downside is uncertainty about the total price if the project exceeds expectations.
+The downside is uncertainty about the total price if the project grows beyond expectations.

 website design